-Board of Directors for the section's is made up of:
+The FLSS board of directors is made up of:

-At-large members shall have a term of three years with two at-large members to be elected each year.
-No more than two at-large members shall be elected from any single division of the IAFC.
+At-large members have three-year terms with two at-large members elected each year.
+No more than two at-large members may be elected from any single division of the IAFC.

-Specialty representatives shall consist of one member from the education community, one member from the engineering community, and one member from the public safety community, and shall be appointed for a one-year term by a majority vote of the Board after the election at the annual business meeting.
-These members, who may be Affiliate members, shall have a vote on matters before the Board of Directors.
+Specialty representatives consist of one member from the education community, one member from the engineering community and one member from the public safety community.
+They are appointed for one-year terms by a majority vote of the FLSS board after the election at the annual business meeting.
+These members, who may be affiliate members, have a vote on matters before the FLSS board of directors.

-The chair, vice chair, international director and secretary/treasurer shall serve as the Board's Executive Committee.
+The chair, vice chair, international director and secretary/treasurer serve as the board's executive committee.

-The Board of Directors may appoint two ex-officio advisors, who offer specific expertise which would be helpful to assist the board with their work.
-Ex-officio advisors have a voice but no vote on matters before the board and shall be appointed for a one-year term by a majority vote of the board after the annual business meeting.
-There will be no section funding provided for ex-officio advisors unless extenuating circumstances permit it at the discretion of the Executive Committee.
+The FLSS board of directors may appoint two ex-officio advisors, who offer specific expertise helpful to assist the board with their work.
+Ex-officio advisors have a voice but no vote on matters before the board and are appointed for one-year terms by a majority vote of the board after the annual business meeting.
+Section funding is not provided for ex-officio advisors unless extenuating circumstances permit it at the discretion of the executive committee.

-The immediate past serving chair shall hold an ex-officio position as the immediate past chair.
-The immediate past chair shall have no vote on matters before the board.
-The immediate past chair shall serve in the position until the member is no longer the immediate past chair.
+The immediate past serving chair holds an ex-officio position as the immediate past chair.
+The immediate past chair doesn't have a vote on matters before the board.
+The immediate past chair serves in the position until the member is no longer the immediate past chair.

 Download the Section Bylaws (pdf)